rasmuserik/lightscript/README.md

 # Changelog

+- 2012-10-02 change module-system to be similar to commonjs + code refactoring
 - 2012-10-01 public github repository + travis-ci
 - 2012-10-01 first version of storage up and running
 - 2012-09-30 update test-framework to new build system